gohugoio/hugo/content/en/templates/shortcode-templates.md

 1. `/layouts/shortcodes/<SHORTCODE>.html`
 2. `/themes/<THEME>/layouts/shortcodes/<SHORTCODE>.html`

-### Positional vs. named parameters
+### Positional vs. named arguments

-You can create shortcodes using the following types of parameters:
+You can create shortcodes using the following types of arguments:

-* Positional parameters
+* Positional arguments
-* Named parameters
+* Named arguments
-* Positional *or* named parameters (i.e, "flexible")
+* Positional *or* named arguments

-In shortcodes with positional parameters, the order of the parameters is important.
-If a shortcode has a single required value (e.g., the `youtube` shortcode below), positional parameters work very well and require less typing from content authors.
+In shortcodes with positional arguments, the order of the arguments is important.
+If a shortcode has a single required value, positional arguments require less typing from content authors.

-For more complex layouts with multiple or optional parameters, named parameters work best.
-While less terse, named parameters require less memorization from a content author and can be added in a shortcode declaration in any order.
+For more complex layouts with multiple or optional arguments, named arguments work best.
+While less terse, named arguments require less memorization from a content author and can be added in a shortcode declaration in any order.

-Allowing both types of parameters (i.e., a "flexible" shortcode) is useful for complex layouts where you want to set default values that can be easily overridden by users.
+Allowing both types of arguments is useful for complex layouts where you want to set default values that can be easily overridden by users.

-### Access parameters
+### Access arguments

-All shortcode parameters can be accessed via the `.Get` method.
-Whether you pass a key (i.e., string) or a number to the `.Get` method depends on whether you are accessing a named or positional parameter, respectively.
+All shortcode arguments can be accessed via the `.Get` method.
+Whether you pass a string or a number to the `.Get` method depends on whether you are accessing a named or positional argument, respectively.

-To access a parameter by name, use the `.Get` method followed by the named parameter as a quoted string:
+To access an argument by name, use the `.Get` method followed by the named argument as a quoted string:

 ```go-html-template
 {{ .Get "class" }}
 ```

-To access a parameter by position, use the `.Get` followed by a numeric position, keeping in mind that positional parameters are zero-indexed:
+To access an argument by position, use the `.Get` followed by a numeric position, keeping in mind that positional arguments are zero-indexed:

 ```go-html-template
 {{ .Get 0 }}